 - Tatinati S, Veluvolu KC, Nazarpour K. Respiratory motion prediction using a two-stage method based on least-squares support vector machines for radiotherapy applications.
 Medical Physics 2015.
 Submitted.

 - Tatinati S, Veluvolu KC, Ang WT, Nazarpour K. Ensemble framework based real-time respiratory motion prediction for adaptive radiotherapy applications.
-Medical Engineering and Physics 2015.
+2016.
 Submitted.